Codecademy/docs/content/cpp/concepts/unordered-map/unordered-map.md

   - 'paths/computer-science'
 ---

-**Unordered Maps** are associative containers that have elements with key-value pairs.
-Unlike Maps the pairs in Unordered Maps are not sorted by there keys.
+**`Unordered Maps`** are associative containers that have elements with key-value pairs.
+Unlike Maps, the pairs in Unordered Maps are not sorted by their keys.
 Each mapped value must have a unique key value.

 ## Syntax